allmaps/allmaps/packages/maplibre/README.md

 Note that the `...ByUrl()` functions are not available on a WarpedMapList.

-### WarpedMapLayer API: Options and Events
+### WarpedMapLayer API, Options and Events

-See the [@allmaps/warpedmaplayer](../warpedmaplayer/README.md) package for the API documentation of the methods inherited from the WarpedMapLayer class (shared by all Allmaps plugins).
-It includes a list of all options that can be set on instances of the class and all events which are passed to the native map instance hosting the layer instance.
+See the [@allmaps/warpedmaplayer](../warpedmaplayer/README.md) package for the API documentation of the methods coming from the WarpedMapLayer class (shared by all Allmaps plugins).
+It describes the methods like `addGeoreferenceAnnotation()` and includes a list of all options that can be set on instances of the class and all events which are passed to the native map instance hosting the layer instance.

 You can set **options** on the entire layer, or on a specific map on the layer (overwriting layer options):